anandjoshi91/anandjoshi91.github.io/_posts/2022/2022-12-31-Financial-Planning.md

 ### 2. Pay of debt

-While a lot of smart and savvy investors talk about growing rich using debt, for an average Joe this is a bain rather than a boon.
+While a lot of smart and savvy investors talk about growing rich using debt, for an average Joe this is a bane rather than a boon.
 List down all your debts - credit cards, education, personal, etc. (except mortgage - home loan).

 Aggressively start paying them in advance.
 Mathematically paying the one with the highest interest will save you more money but if there are multiple smaller ones and knocking them off makes you happy, feel free to do so.